Sri Circle Maramma Temple

 Notable features of Circle Maramma Temple

-One of the main and notable features in the temple is the huge sculpture of the Goddess herself.
-It is absolutely stunning and she looks extremely pretty and calm.
+One of the primary and notable features in the temple is the massive sculpture of the Goddess herself.
+It is absolutely stunning, and she looks gorgeous and calm.

 Statue of Goddess Maramma